jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 displayed results as they were announced could be used to later show the historic results without any adjustments or branching.

-section \ref{xhrsandstreaming}
+Taking this idea one step further, Oboe might be used for infinite data which intentionally never completes.
+In principle this is not incompatible with http caching although in practice would probably not work well with a cache which expects requests to eventually complete.
+This would also require a REST service which knows that it is delivering to a streaming client.
+If a non-streaming REST client were to try to use the same service it would try to get 'all' of the data and never complete its task.

+Supporting only XHR as a transport unfortunately means that on legacy browsers which do not fire the progress events (see section \ref{xhrsandstreaming}) a progressive conceptualisation of downloading is not possible.
-On browsers without support for XHR2 progress events I will not be using streaming workarounds such as push tables because this would create a REST client which is unable to connect to the majority of REST services.
+I will not be using streaming workarounds such as push tables because this would create a client which is unable to connect to the majority of REST services.
 The closest equivalent behaviour is to wait until the document completes and then send the text through Clarinet as usual.
 This will provide only a non-streaming interpretation of the resource and will give callbacks later than on more capable platforms but will fire the same events in the same order as if a streaming download were possible.
-The advantage of Oboe using standard AJAX on legacy platforms is that application authors will not have to write special cases.
-While there won't be any streaming advantages, the application should continue to function as before.
+By reverting to non-progressive AJAX on legacy platforms, application authors will not have to write special cases and the performance will be no worse than if a more traditional ajax library such as jQuery were used.

+Oboe could not be used to receive live data on legacy browsers because no data could be used until the request finishes.
+In the election results example, no results could be shown until they had all been announced.

 Handling transport failures
 ---------------------------